Julcatan/Pyper-Analysis/README.md

 Summary:

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)
 The following business recommendations as a result of the analysis:

 Conduct more research on the demand in rural and suburban areas, e.g.
     -   find reasons for lower demand in this area
     -   how many drivers are needed to meet that demand.
-    -   what would be incentives to recruit more drivers.
+    -   what would be good incentives to recruit more drivers.

 Develop targeted marketing strategies to increase demand in rural and suburban areas.

+    -
+    -
+    -